tw-haiven/haiven/README.md

 ### With Azure OpenAI

 - Create a `.env` file with the content of (app/.env.azure.template)[app/.env.azure.template]
-- Change the `AZURE_OPENAI_API_KEY` in that file to the API Key - ask the Haiven team for access to the "trial" Azure OpenAI API Key, if you haven't received it yet.
+- Change the `AZURE_OPENAI_API_KEY` in that file to the API Key - (Thoughtworkers can ask the Haiven team for access to the "trial" Azure OpenAI API Key).

 ```
 mkdir haiven
 cd haiven
 # Put the .env file into this new folder
 git clone git@github.com:tw-haiven/haiven-tw-knowledge-pack.git
+# The TW knowledge pack is private, you can use our sample pack if you don't have access
+# git clone git@github.com:tw-haiven/haiven-community-knowledge-pack.git
 docker run \
         -v ./haiven-tw-knowledge-pack:/app/teams \
         --env-file .env \